poximy/not-reddit/README.md

 # Not Reddit

-This is not a reddit clone i made for fun :)
+This is not a reddit clone I made for fun :)

 Not-Reddit lets you view / create post & comment.
 More features to come next!